| |

 ten) hairline cracks along drywall seams and/or at drywall corner beads, due to slight

-settling, changes in temperature and humidity, or simple aging of the drywall.
+settling, changes in temperature and humidity, or normal aging of the drywall.
 Most times, the residents of the house will not even be aware that

-these are present, because they are usually hairline cracks which are not easy to see, unless one sets out to find
+these are present, because they are often, initially, hairline cracks which are not easy to see, unless one sets out to find

 for